mixxxdj/manual/source/chapters/vinyl_control.rst

 **Setup 2: CDJ**

-  Two timecode CDs, two CD decks, and two stereo sound inputs.
+  2-4 timecode CDs, 2-4 CD decks, and 2-4 stereo sound inputs.

   Setting up CDJs for use with timecode CDs is similar to setting up turntables.
 The figure below outlines a typical configuration.
 First,